zurdofio/oai/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 ## 6. Deploying OAI 5g Core Network ##

-- The core network is deployed using a bash script which is a wrapper around `docker-compose` and `docker` command.
+- The core network is deployed using a [bash script](../docker-compose/core-network.sh) which is a wrapper around `docker-compose` and `docker` command.
 - The script informs the user when the core-network is correctly configured by checking health status of containers and connectivity between different core network components.
-- If the script is executed without any arguments then its usage can be seen
+- If the script is executed without any arguments then the helper menu is visible

     ```bash
     (docker-compose-host)$ pwd